theresa-bluemlein/Building-up-Climate-Resilience-in-Switzerland/README.md

 - [Harnessing Large Language Models for Disaster Management: A Survey](https://arxiv.org/html/2501.06932v1)

 ## 📊 Data Sources
-In this challenge, you will use **open-source weather, climate and topological data** to build AI-powered solutions that help the Swiss society become more resilient against **extreme weather events in Switzerland**.
+In this challenge, you will use open-source hazard and exposure data to build AI-powered solutions that help the Swiss society become more resilient against extreme weather events in Switzerland.
 ### Hazard Data
-#### MeteoSwiss: 1.
-Download Manually (No Coding Required)
+#### Weather Data: MeteoSwiss

-MeteoSwiss provides an easy interface for downloading datasets from the [MeteoSwiss Data Download Portal](https://www.meteoswiss.admin.ch/services-and-publications/applications/ext/download-data-without-coding-skills.htm).
+- MeteoSwiss (manual download) via the [MeteoSwiss Data Download Portal](https://www.meteoswiss.admin.ch/services-and-publications/applications/ext/download-data-without-coding-skills.htm).
 You can select different meteorological parameters (temperature, precipitation, sunshine, wind, etc.), choose a station and timeframe, export the data directly.
-We’ve also added a **few sample CSVs** in this repository (`/data` folder) so you can quickly test your pipelines.
+We added a few sample CSVs in this repository (`/data` folder) so you can quickly test your pipelines.

-#### MeteoSwiss: 2.
-Access via API (Programmatic Access)
-For automated workflows and larger projects, you can fetch data using the **MeteoSwiss Opendata API**. 📖 Documentation: [MeteoSwiss Opendata GitHub](https://github.com/MeteoSwiss/publication-opendata).
-Key features: REST-like API, Data available in **JSON, CSV, and XML**, includes observations, forecasts, and gridded datasets
+- MeteoSwiss (API access), access documented in the [MeteoSwiss Opendata GitHub](https://github.com/MeteoSwiss/publication-opendata).
+Key features: REST-like API, Data available in JSON, CSV, and XML; includes observations, forecasts, and gridded datasets

-#### Swiss Seismological Service
+#### Earthquake Data: Swiss Seismological Service (SED)
-TODO: Link, Access

-#### FOEN (Hydrology)
-TODO: Link, Access
+The [SED's seismic network](http://www.seismo.ethz.ch/en/knowledge/earthquake-data-and-analysis-tools/waveform-data/) records continuous wave-form data in real-time from over 200 permanent stations in Switzerland and an additional approximately 50 permanent stations in neighbouring regions, as well as from temporary stations set up for various projects.
+Access of waveform data is possible via [EIDA](https://www.orfeus-eu.org/data/eida/index.html).

+#### Flood Data: Federal Office for the Environment (FOEN)
+The FOEN surveys a number of parameters on Swiss rivers, lakes and groundwater.
+The hydrological data from the FOEN monitoring stations are accessible via the federal government's Linked Data Service [LINDAS](https://lindas.admin.ch/?lang=en).
+The [data](https://environment.ld.admin.ch/.well-known/void/dataset/hydro#https://environment.ld.admin.ch/.well-known/void/dataset/hydro) on discharge, water level, temperature and flood danger levels are updated every 10 minutes.

-#### Glacier & Snow
+#### Glacier & Snow Data
-TODO: Link, Access
+The  Glacier Monitoring in Switzerland ([GLAMOS](https://www.glamos.ch/en/)) systematically documents and monitors long-term [glacier changes](https://www.glamos.ch/en/downloads#inventories/A55f-03) in the Swiss Alps.

+The  Institute of Snow and Avalanche Research ([SLF](https://www.slf.ch/en/)) operates an extensive network of manual measuring sites.
+At their sites, which are distributed throughout the Swiss Alps, they for example measure data on snow depth and 24-hour new snow.
+You can download data older than 7 days manually using the [file download](https://measurement-data.slf.ch/) or you download live data using their [API](https://measurement-api.slf.ch/).

 ### Exposure Data
 #### National data portals